oxinabox/DataDeps.jl/docs/src/z20-for-pkg-devs.md

 (E.g. remove excessive information in the message).

 ## Assuming direct control and customization
-The hierachy of methods for acquiring a datadep is:
+The hierarchy of methods for acquiring a datadep is:

 `datadep"name/path"` ▶ `resolve("name/path", @__FILE__)` ▶ `resolve(::AbstractDataDep, "name", @__FILE__)` ▶ `download(::DataDep)`